-Whether you are looking for a gas sensor that is fast in speed, low powered, has high sensitivity, is precise, ultra-compact, or easily integrated - the most critical factor in finding the best sensor is to understand the environment and application you intend to measure.
+Whether you are looking for a gas sensor that is fast in speed, accurate, low powered, miniature, or easily integrated - the most critical factor in finding the perfect sensor is understanding the environment you intend to measure.

-And not all sensors are created equally either.
-A sensor that is great for measuring ambient CO2 levels for indoor air quality will not work to measure for fire suppression.
+Did we mention that not all sensors are created equally either?
+A sensor that is ideal for measuring indoor CO2 levels for indoor air quality will not work to measure concentrations used in fire suppression testing.
 One OEM might want I2C protocols, while another individual prefers UART.
 Some applications require the use of a sampling sensor instead of diffusion.
-Understanding your application and requirements is critical in selecting an ideal sensor.
+Furthermore, understanding your application and its requirements is vital in selecting the right sensing technology.

-CO2Meter has earned an outstanding reputation in the gas detection industry for its gas sensing and analytical solutions.
-One way that we have created that trust is by ensuring our team knows how to elicit the information from customers about their application and use cases.
+Luckily, CO2Meter has earned recognition and reputation across multiple industries for its extensive array of gas sensing and analytical solutions.
+One way that we have created trust within the space is by ensuring our team knows how to educate customers and provide the right information about specific applications and use cases.
 Ensuring that we help the customer select the correct sensor initially makes for the optimal use and experience.

-Here is a list of the top ten most popular applications for gas sensors and examples on how our customers specifically are using our technologies in order to improve their processes and keep people safe.
+Below, you will find a list of the top ten most popular industries for gas sensors and examples on how our customers specifically are using our technologies in order to improve their processes, gain further analysis, and keep people safe.

-Gas detection has always been closely correlated with the protection of individuals working in many hazardous environments where the presence of hazardous or inert gases can be found.
-When it comes to gas sensor technologies, you can always guarantee that at the heart of any gas detector is a gas sensor designed specifically to monitor and repeatedly measure the gas concentration to indicate higher than normal levels and ensure safety for those working in and around hazardous areas.
+Gas detection and monitoring has always been closely connected with the protection of individuals working in hazardous environments where the presence of dangerous gases can be found.
+When it comes to gas sensor technologies, you can always guarantee that at the heart of any gas detector is a gas sensor designed specifically to monitor and repeatedly measure the gas concentration to indicate higher than normal levels and ensure safety for those working in and around hazardous gases.

-For example, the S8 5% CO2 Sensor is an ideal sensing solution customers continue to utilize for CO2 monitoring because it acts as a safety switch for alarm applications that are critical in ensuring safety for restaurants, beverage industries, factories, and mining.
+For example, the S8 5% CO2 Sensor is an ideal sensing solution customers continue to utilize for CO2 monitoring because it acts as a safety switch for alarm applications that are critical in ensuring safety such as agriculture facilities, industrial plants, restaurants, and dry ice storage.

-Another main application in which gas sensor technologies are used is for the monitoring of air quality in enclosed spaces such as homes, office buildings, and classrooms.
+Another popular industry which uses gas sensor technologies for monitoring is indoor air quality.
+These environments include any indoor enclosed spaces such as homes, office buildings, classrooms, gymnasiums, and assisted living facilities.
 Not only do gas sensors provide a reliable early warning indicator of rising CO2 levels, but they also greatly assist in providing energy efficiency and reducing wear and tear on HVAC systems.
 The added benefit of proper CO2 monitoring in indoor spaces is improved cognitive abilities and reductions of airborne diseases.

-One gas sensor application that utilizes gas sensing technologies tremendously is the medical and life science fields.
-Because many gas sensors are incredibly accurate, reliable, and consistent; they can be easily integrated into areas such as incubation, neuroscience, respiration, robotics, capnography, and many others.
+One other industry that utilizes gas sensing technologies tremendously is the medical and life science fields.
+Because many gas sensors are incredibly accurate, reliable, and consistent they can also be easily integrated into areas such as incubation, neuroscience, respiration, capnography, and many others.

-Aside from this fascinating medical application, another highly recognized CO2 sensor is the Incubator IR CO2 Sensor which is used primarily in monitoring and detecting CO2 levels in cell incubators to manage ideal cell and tissue growth.
+Aside from this fascinating application, another highly recognized carbon dioxide (co2) sensor is the Incubator IR CO2 Sensor which is used primarily for monitoring and detecting CO2 levels in cell incubators to manage ideal cell and tissue growth.
 The added benefit of this sensor is that it can be left in place during high temperature sterilization.

-An application that is quite unique is that of the aerospace industry and its need to utilize gas sensor technologies to measure both oxygen and carbon dioxide gas concentrations.
-Aerospace applications utilize gas sensors specifically to monitor for in-flight conditions and air quality maintenance to ensure crew productivity and acuity as well as overall passenger comfort.
+One industry that is quite unique is aerospace and the need to utilize gas sensor technologies to measure both oxygen and carbon dioxide gas concentrations.
+Aerospace environments utilize gas sensors specifically to monitor for in-flight conditions and air quality maintenance to ensure crew productivity, as well as overall passenger comfort.

-One interesting customer study from the National University Capstone Project involved oxygen safety masks and the CM-42951 0-25% UV Flux Oxygen Smart Sensor.
-By using the UV Flux Oxygen Smart Sensor, researchers were able to pinpoint precise O2 concentrations passing through an F-35 Lightning II Pilot Mask.
+One interesting study from the National University Capstone Project involved oxygen safety masks and our own CM-42951 0-25% UV Flux Oxygen Smart Sensor.
+By using the UV Flux Oxygen Smart Sensor, aerospace researchers were able to pinpoint precise O2 concentrations passing through an F-35 Lightning II Pilot Mask.

-Many customers often search for gas sensor technologies to be incorporated into aggressive and robust industrial applications.
-When dealing with extreme environments such as those in industrial gases, it is important to note that your gas sensor should be fit to deal with specific harsh conditions and durable to withstand the environment.
+Many customers often search for gas sensor technologies to be incorporated into aggressive and robust environments found commonly in industrial processes.
+When dealing with extreme environments and industrial gases, it is important to note that your gas sensor should be fit to deal with specific harsh conditions and durable to withstand the environment.

-For example, specific gas sensors such as the ExplorIR®-W 100% CO2 Sensor, can measure up to 100% CO2 concentrations even in high vibration, humid and aggressive environments.
+For example, specific gas sensors such as the ExplorIR®-W 100% CO2 Sensor, can measure up to 100% CO2 concentrations even in high vibration and high humidity environments.

 When it comes to finding the perfect sensing solution for agriculture applications, it is most common for those individuals looking to measure carbon dioxide in terms of maximizing plant yields.
 One sensor solution that is commonly utilized in agriculture industries is the K30 1% CO2 Sensor due to its accuracy and ability to withstand a variety of aggressive climate conditions.

-Aside from Agriculture applications, the K30 1% CO2 Sensor also has been the preferred sensor solution for those looking into plant disposal and composting research as well.
+Aside from agriculture applications, the K30 1% CO2 Sensor also has been the preferred sensor solution for those looking into plant disposal and composting.

-Modified Atmosphere Packaging (MAP) applications have become more prevalent in the last decade due to the demand for a longer shelf life of perishable products.
-Customers looking to integrate sensor technologies in MAP applications typically are looking to measure the CO2 or O2 content that is present within the packaging.
+Modified Atmosphere Packaging (MAP) has become more prevalent in the last decade due to the demand for a longer shelf life of perishable products.
+Customers looking to integrate sensor technologies in MAP applications typically are looking to measure the CO2 or O2 content that is present within the packaging itself.

 If there is an issue on the production line, chances are it needs to be spotted quickly.
 For those looking at monitoring CO2 concentrations, we recommend the SprintIR®-6S for its high speed and ability to take readings at up to 20x per second.

-Interested in measuring Oxygen concentrations in pierceable packaging?
-Then the TecPen MAP Oxygen Analyzer is an ideal solution for its ability to measure 3x per second and its extremely effective sensing mechanism.
+If you are interested in measuring Oxygen concentrations in pierceable packaging, then the TecPen MAP Oxygen Analyzer is an ideal solution.
+This analyzer is optimal for its ability to measure 3x per second and its extremely effective sensing mechanism.

-The transportation industries have aggressively sought out sensor technologies in the last 5-10 years.
+The transportation industry has aggressively sought out sensor technologies within the last 5-10 years.
 These industries are typically looking at analyzing carbon dioxide (CO2) and oxygen (O2) concentrations in cargo, like for dry ice transportation, or analyzing shipping containers to understand the effects on the life span of the products.

-By monitoring gas concentrations within these enclosed environments, customers can gain a further understanding of how to prolong perishable goods by altering the gas concentrations in the containers.
-Additionally, those shipping live animals want to understand the health effects on the products.
+By monitoring gas concentrations within these enclosed environments, customers can gain a better understanding of how to prolong perishable goods by altering the gas concentrations in the containers.
+Additionally, those shipping live animals want to understand the health effects on the animals too.

 For customers in transportation applications, we recommend the CozIR®-A 10,000 ppm (1%) CO2 sensor due to its accuracy, low power consumption, and easy integration.

-An additional gas sensor application that relies heavily on the monitoring of Carbon Dioxide (CO2) is fire suppression.
-Because CO2 is an ideal fire suppressor, it is often released into the area in which it is protecting to eliminate the oxygen that feeds the fire.
+An additional industry that relies heavily on the monitoring of Carbon Dioxide (CO2) is fire suppression testing.
+This is because CO2 is an ideal fire suppressor, and it is released into areas to eliminate the oxygen that feeds the fire.
 Additional common environments may include switch room control panels, power generation systems, or gas turbine enclosures.

 University Research Applications

-Finally, many of our customers typically seek gas sensor technologies and solutions to further their research studies and advancements in the scientific fields.
-The hypothesis of the overall study will determine the best gas sensor for your specific application requirements or needs.
+Finally, many of our customers typically seek gas sensor technologies and solutions to further their research studies and advancements in the scientific field.
+The hypothesis of any overall study will determine the best gas sensor for your specific application requirements or needs.

-By ensuring a better knowledge of the specific gas sensor applications that are commonly searched for, we hope you can better understand the ideal sensor solution that best fits your application and overall requirements.
+By ensuring a better knowledge of the specific gas sensor applications that are commonly searched for, we hope you can gain a better understanding of the ideal sensor solution that best fits your application and overall requirements.